The future is fast approaching, and a new era of digital innovation is here.

 Our adaptable hybrid learning experience is designed to provide you with the chance to effectively manage work, family commitments, and other obligations as a busy adult learner.
 Embracing a blend of in-person and online elements, you'll attend one day of engaging in-person classes while experiencing the convenience of online education for the remainder.
 To enroll in this course, it's essential to have access to a computer with internet connectivity and the necessary software and attend the in-person class.
 The course content will be accessible from the very first day through the Canvas platform.

-Compare and contrast the primitive data type of a programming language; describe how each is stored in memory; and identify the criteria of selection
+Compare and contrast the primitive data types; describe how each is stored in memory; and identify the criteria for selection.

 Differentiate between the object-oriented, structured, and functional programming methodologies.